 Before beginning the fast-draft, you will have a chapter-by-chapter outline that will serve as a roadmap to guide you.
 That way, if you ever get stuck because, for example, chapter 5 just isn’t coming to you today, you can skip over it and move on to write chapter 6.
 You can always return to chapter 5 on a day when you feel readier to tackle it.

 In addition, your two main goals in fast-drafting are to: (1) avoid obsessing over grammar, and (2) keep moving forward instead of looking back.
 Re-reading your writing when it’s in a rough form can sometimes be discouraging.
 Although, I do totally understand the desire to do this and struggle with it myself, as I am a perfectionist and a former college English teacher!

 But.
 Both re-reading and fixing grammar can also be time consuming and are most efficiently done in the revision process, not the drafting process.
 Those are the goals, and we try our best to meet them while also giving ourselves grace when we don’t.

-How many hours per week will I need to commit if I want to write a full rough draft of my book in 90 days?
+How many hours per week will I need to commit if I want to write a full rough draft of my book during the course?